 Is a pioneer in integrating SDGS in the strategy of SMEs and leads an ambitious sustainability management project for the Flemish Government.

-Is a board member of CIFAL Flanders, United Nations Training Centre for Smart Sustainability.
+Was a board member of CIFAL Flanders, United Nations Training Centre for Smart Sustainability.

 He publishes in both national and international scientific journals and has edited and written various books.
 He specializes in sustainability/CSR in SME's and corporate communication.